 - Commercial Specialty Contractor Level 1: $1,000,000 aggregate

 - Commercial Specialty Contractor Level 2: $500,000 per occurrence

 - Commercial Developer: $500,000 per occurrence

-Sixth: Provide proof of workers’ compensation insurance if you’ll be hiring employees.
+- Provide proof of workers’ compensation insurance if you’ll be hiring employees.
 The Oregon Workers’ Compensation Division can provide more information on workers’ compensation insurance.
-You can visit Oregon Workers’ Compensation Division website or call 503-947-7810.
+You can visit the Oregon Workers’ Compensation Division website here, or call 503-947-7810.
 Exemption information can be found on the CCB’s official workers’ compensation page.

-Seventh: Obtain other employer account and tax numbers.
-Businesses operating in Oregon are required register at the state level with the Oregon Department of Revenue (503-378-4988), as well as at the federal level with the Internal Revenue Service (1-800-356-4222).
+- Obtain other employer accounts and tax numbers.
+Businesses operating in Oregon are required to register at the state level with the Oregon Department of Revenue (503-378-4988), as well as at the federal level with the Internal Revenue Service (1-800-356-4222).

 Licensing and Registration Fee Summary

 The amount that Oregon general contractors will have to pay overall is dependent on the type of licensing that they apply for.
 However, certain things remain constant: